WSCS Poster Forum

-Attendees are welcome to submit posters in all areas of science, medicine, business, finance, regulation and law, ethics, policy, communications, and other topics related to the societal impact of stem cell research and the regenerative medicine field.
+Registered attendees submitted abstracts in all areas of science, medicine, business, finance, regulation and law, ethics, policy, communications, and other topics related to the societal impact of cell and gene therapy and the regenerative medicine field.

 Last year posters were assessed based on creativity, scientific method, contribution to science and/or medicine and communicative power.